msyamkumar/cs220-f21-projects/p7/README.md

 	- add date to the list
 3. Which data structure can you use to eliminate duplicates?

-**Note:** Your answer should be a **list** of the unique dates in the dataset.
-The list does not have to be sorted.

 ### #Q2: What countries are listed in the dataset?
+**Note:** Your answer should be a **list** of the countries in the dataset.
+The list should be sorted in alphabetical order.

 1. Repeat steps 1 to 3 from Q1 with modification
 2. Sort the list using appropriate function / method.
-**Note:** Your answer should be a **list** of the countries in the dataset.
-The list should be sorted in alphabetical order.

 ---